Content may be King, but Engagement is Queen.

-Are you, like most Marketing professionals, in amongst the storm of creating content to help promote your brand and organisation, yet struggling to keep your potential and loyal customers coming back for more?
+Are you, like most Marketing professionals, in amongst the storm of creating content to help promote your brand, yet struggling to keep your potential and loyal customers coming back for more?

 You're not alone.
-After all, if people aren't following your content and feeling enlightened by it, then it really is a waste of time.
+Content Marketing is powerful, but if people aren't following your updates and feeling enlightened by it, then it really is a waste of time.

-So here are some quick tips to keep you on track.
+So here are some quick tips to help you.

 (1) Rule Of Correspondence